Timing

 There are three ways to add a Timing Point in DyNode.

-• Press Y to manually add a Timing Point and sequentially enter offset, BPM, and meter to directly add a Timing Point.
+- Press Y to manually add a Timing Point by sequentially entering the offset, BPM, and meter values.

-• Press T to copy the last Timing Point in time to your selected Note.
-This can facilitate the adjustment of the starting beat position of the chart and the timing when importing a chart from Dynamaker.
+- Press T to copy the last Timing Point’s time to the selected Note’s time.
+This can facilitate adjustments of beat positions and timing when importing charts from Dynamaker.

-• Press F2 to import all Timing Points from an .osu file.
-This will overwrite previous settings.
+- Press F2 to import all Timing Points from an .osu file.
+This will overwrite any existing Timing Points.

 Tips

-When using Y to add a Timing Point, you can first select a single Note, then use the Y key, which will directly use the selected Note's time as the offset.
+When using Y to add a Timing Point, if you first select a single Note, its time will be used as the offset.

 Modifying a Timing Point